Projection - A Common Trait of Narcissists

 How Narcissists Engage in Projection and What Narcissistic Projection Is

 Projection is a psychological phenomenon in which an individual attributes their own thoughts, feelings, or characteristics onto another person or group.
 It is often considered a defense mechanism, as it allows individuals to avoid acknowledging or dealing with uncomfortable aspects of themselves.
-Projection can manifest in various forms, including personal, political, and cultural contexts.

 Narcissists and people with cluster B personality disorders are particularly prone to projection.
 Cluster B personality disorders are a group of personality disorders characterized by dramatic, emotional, or erratic behavior.
 These include borderline, narcissistic, histrionic, and antisocial personality disorders.
 Projection is a common trait among individuals with these disorders, as it allows them to externalize their negative qualities onto others and maintain a sense of superiority.